kilic/fp/README.md

 go run . -output $GEN_DIR -bit 384 -opt A -modulus $MODULUS
 ```

-## B. Random Field
+### B. Random Field

-For testing or playing purposes you can get a field implementation with random prime modulus and its precomputed constant values at desired bit lenght.
+Option B helps to generate a random field with random prime modulus at desired bit length.

-## C. Arbitrary modulus
+### C. Arbitrary modulus

 With this option you get a field implementation where you feed the modulus while construction of a field in runtime.

-## D. Generic
+### D. Generic

 In generic case, field elements are `unsafe pointers`.
 This helps us to decide size of field element and its arithmetic functions in runtime.
-It also help us to represent field element with single type independent from their size.
+It also helps us to represent field element with single type independent from their size.
+[Generic field implementation](generic/field.go) is already generated.

 ```go
 type fieldElement = unsafe.Pointer